26 Different Types of Moths in Arizona

 This is due to their preference for consuming flower nectar rather than leaves or other plant material.

-As such, these moths play an important role in maintaining an ecological balance within disturbed habitats, from urban to rural settings.
+As such, these moths play an important role in maintaining an ecological balance within disturbed habitats in urban and rural settings.

 6. Dogwood Thyatirin Moth